nathanlane/nathanlane.github.io/_posts/2016-02-14-asianvietnamstateformation.md

 #### The Chinese State and Historical Congruity in East Asian Political Development
 <small>
-The Chinese state was surprisingly modern relative to its contemporaries and its institutions were copied across Asia.
-Lost Modernities, is a great synopsis of the common bureaucratic state features that distinguished the experience of East Asian states from elsewhere in Southeast Asia.
+The Chinese state was surprisingly modern relative to its contemporaries and its institutions were copied across Asia. __Lost Modernities__ by Woodside is a great synopsis of the common bureaucratic state features that distinguished the experience of East Asian states from elsewhere in Southeast Asia.

 * Woodside, Alexander. _Lost Modernities: China, Vietnam, Korea, and the hazards of world history_.
 Harvard University Press, 2009.
 * Kang, D. C. (2013). _East Asia Before the West: Five Centuries of Trade and Tribute._ Columbia University Press.